Preface to Lyrical Ballads Summary

 • Poetry as an Outcome of Inspiration

-Wordsworth extols the role of inspiration in creating poetry.
+Wordsworth praises the role of inspiration in creating poetry.
 The poet draws inspiration from nature, human interactions, and personal experiences and reflects it in his verses.
 This source of inspiration energizes the spontaneity and emotional depth of the poem.

 • Adoption of Natural Expression